Our team of experts will scrub in with you.

 Kevin previously held numerous operating leadership roles, including marketing and business development at Guidant Corporation, business development at Heartstream, and engineering development and management at Hughes Aircraft Company.
 Kevin holds both Bachelor's and Master's degrees in Mechanical Engineering, specializing in product design, as well as an MBA, all from Stanford University.

 Ali Rezai, MD, Founder & Chief of Science

 Ali is an internationally-renowned neurosurgeon and a prolific innovator who is widely considered to be a pioneer in brain pacemakers and neuromodulation clinical applications.
-Ali is a board certified neurosurgeon, Professor of Neurosurgery and Neuroscience, the Ross Chair in Neuromodulation and Director of the Center for Neuromodulation at the Ohio State University.
+Ali is a board certified neurosurgeon, Professor of Neurosurgery and Neuroscience, the Executive Chair and Vice President for Neurosciences at WVU Medicine, and the Director of the Rockefeller Neuroscience Institute.
 His academic record includes over 160 publications, 40 book chapters, and over 500 presentations.
 He is the editor of two books and on the editorial board of 7 journals.
 Ali has been PI and Co-I on eight NIH grants and is the PI of the State of Ohio NIT grant.
 In addition, he was the Past President of the Congress of Neurological Surgeons (CNS), North American Neuromodulation Society (NANS), and the American Society of Stereotactic and Functional Neurosurgery (ASSFN).

 Ali holds 37 issued U.S. patents plus over 50 other applications pending for medical devices and technologies, was a founder of both Intelect Medical and Autonomic Technologies, and has participated in multiple additional neurotechnology start-up companies including Surgivision, MRI Interventions, and Cardionomics.